holdenmatt/duckdb-wasm-kit/README.md

 To load an existing `.duckdb` file, it must be accessible to your app via `fetch`.
 For example, you can host it in the `public` folder of your React app, on Github, or in a service like S3 (if CORS is enabled).

-Configure the `path` in the `DuckDbConfig` to the path of your database.
+Configure the `path` in the `DuckDBConfig` to the path of your database.

 For instance, if you have a database at `./sample_database.duckdb`, you should configure: